Innovic-io/katalon-angular/README.md

 - [ ] Verifying elements present on details section
 - [ ] Verifying input elements clickable on details        section
 - [ ] Verifying "FIELD IS REQUIRED" notification (every input field needs to be completed)
+- [ ] Verifying "order" button not clickable without filling in all the required details